HugoSandbox14/Tetris/README.md

 # Tetris
 A simple Tetris

+To run the code, the package "pygame" is required.
-run the code in the "main.py" file and enjoy the game.
+Run the code in the "main.py" file and enjoy the game.
 Updates will be add soon